jh3nd3rs0n/jargyle/README.md

 Jargyle is a Java SOCKS5 server.
 It has the following features:

--   It is a 100% implementation of the [SOCKS5 protocol specification](https://tools.ietf.org/html/rfc1928) which includes [username password authentication](https://tools.ietf.org/html/rfc1929) and [GSS-API authentication](https://tools.ietf.org/html/rfc1961).
+-   100% implementation of the [SOCKS5 protocol specification](https://tools.ietf.org/html/rfc1928) which includes [username password authentication](https://tools.ietf.org/html/rfc1929) and [GSS-API authentication](https://tools.ietf.org/html/rfc1961)
--   It can have its external connections be set through another SOCKS5 server.
+-   SOCKS server chaining (routing through another SOCKS server)
--   It can have SSL/TLS connections to clients and it can have external SSL/TLS connections to the other SOCKS5 server.
+-   SSL/TLS and SSL/TLS for SOCKS server chaining
--   It can allow or block certain client addresses and certain external incoming addresses.
+-   Allow or block client addresses and external incoming addresses
--   It can allow or block certain SOCKS5 requests.
+-   Allow or block SOCKS5 requests

 **Disclaimer:** Jargyle is a hobby project and is currently subject to breaking changes.
 Jargyle is currently not production ready but it aims to be.